 2) The hierarchies proposed by intuitionism

-Anselm of Canterbury holds that it goes without saying that a horse in its nature is better than a piece of wood, and […] a human being is superior to a horse
+Anselm of Canterbury argued that it is self-evident that a horse in its nature is better than a piece of wood, and […] a human being is superior to a horse

 1.

-Much later, Hans Jonas expresses a similar intuition, as he maintains that a being aiming at a certain end is obviously superior to the one which has none: We can regard the mere capacity to have any purposes at all as a good-in-itself, of which we grasp with intuitive certainty that it is infinitely superior to any purposelessness of being
+Much later, Hans Jonas revisited this intuition, proposing that a being driven by the pursuit of an end is clearly superior to one without any end: We can regard the mere capacity to have any purposes at all as a good-in-itself, of which we grasp with intuitive certainty that it is infinitely superior to any purposelessness of being

-So at the lowest level of the hierarchy, we find the inorganic being of the inert matter.
+2. Thus, at the lowest level of this hierarchy is the inorganic existence of dead matter.

-H. Sidgwick affirms for his part in The Methods of Ethics that the utilitarianism requires at least one intuition: I obtain the self-evident principle that the good of any one person is no more important from the point of view […] of the universe than the good of any other.
+In The Methods of Ethics, H. Sidgwick argues that utilitarianism relies on at least one intuition: I obtain the self-evident principle that the good of any one person is no more important from the point of view […] of the universe than the good of any other.
 And it is evident to me that as a rational being I am obliged to aim at good generally… rather than at any particular part of it

 3.

-M. Scheler is much more prudent, when he describes the hierarchy of values that intuition, or rather the “preference”, reveals to him.
-To his readers, curious to see this hierarchy, he announces: We expect an ethics first of all to furnish us with an explicit determination of ‘higher’ and ‘lower’ in the order of values, a determination that is itself based on the contents of the essences of values
+Scheler takes a more cautious approach when describing the hierarchy of values that intuition—or rather 'preference'—reveals to him.
+He begins by addressing the reader's expectations, which are heightened by his concept of 'preference': We expect an ethics first of all to furnish us with an explicit determination of ‘higher’ and ‘lower’ in the order of values, a determination that is itself based on the contents of the essences of values

-4. But strangely, Scheler affirms that it is not our aim at this point in the discussion to furnish such a determination
+4. However, Scheler curiously notes, It is not our aim at this point in the discussion to furnish such a determination

 5.

-6. Thus, the kinds of a priori orders among values
+6. Accordingly, the kinds of a priori orders among values

-Let us listen to Brentano: there exists a pleasure and a displeasure of a higher kind.
-[Take the example of Aristotle]: All men naturally desire knowledge.
-In our species [this pleasure] is universal.
-Were there another species which, while having different preferences from us in respect of sensible qualities, were opposed to us in loving error for its own sake and hating insight, then assuredly we should not in the latter as in the former case say: that it was a matter of taste, […] rather we should here answer decisively that such love and hatred were fundamentally absurd, that such a species hated what was undeniably good, and loved what was undeniably bad in itself.
-[Another example] we prefer joy (unless indeed it be joy in what is bad) to sadness.
-Were there beings among whom the reverse held good, we should regard such conduct as perverse, and rightly so
+Consider Brentano’s view: There exists a higher kind of pleasure and displeasure.
+[Consider Aristotle's example]: All men naturally desire knowledge.
+In our species, [this pleasure] is universal.
+If there were another species with different preferences from ours regarding sensible qualities, yet which loved error for its own sake and hated insight, we would certainly not say, as we might in the former case, that this was a matter of taste.
+Rather, we would decisively conclude that such love and hatred were fundamentally absurd, as this species would hate what is undeniably good and love what is undeniably bad in itself.
+Similarly, we prefer joy (unless it is joy in something bad) to sadness.
+If there were beings who preferred the opposite, we would rightly regard such conduct as perverse

-However, some thinkers stood up against the axiological intuitionism.
-Perhaps it is now time to present their arguments.
+However, some thinkers have voiced opposition to axiological intuitionism.
+It may now be appropriate to present their counterarguments.

 1. Monologion, ch.4